Podujevë

-Podujevë or Besianë (Podujeva or Besiana) or Podujevo is a city and municipality in the Pristina District in Kosovo.
-Podujevë is the largest municipality of Kosovo since it covers 632.59 km2 and is located along a regional motorway and also has railroad passing through it, which links the area to surrounding regions.
-Pristina, the capital of Kosovo, is located some 23 km to the south.
+Podujevë or Besianë (Podujeva or Besiana) or Podujevo (Подујево) is a city and municipality in the Pristina District in Kosovo.
+Podujevë is the largest municipality of Kosovo since it covers 632.59 km2 and is located in the historical and geographical region of Llap, named after the Llapi River, which flows through the city.
+According to the 2024 census, Podujevë has 70,975 inhabitants, making it the seventh most populous city in Kosovo after Peja and Gjakova.

-According to the 2024 census, the municipality has 70,975 inhabitants.
-The city's population may be higher, as these figures include only the population of the cadastral area of Podujevë, but not some urban neighborhoods of the city that are outside the cadastral area.
-According to the directorate of urban planning and environmental protection, about 31,417 residents live in the urban area, while about 57,082 residents in rural areas.

 History

 Antiquity

 Llap Region, which Podujevë is part of, was inhabited early due to favorable natural conditions.
 Even though many monuments documenting antiquity have disappeared, some still remain.
 Such documents are archeological sources such as: foundations of forts, cemeteries, tiles, weapons as well as various denominations.

 The oldest inhabitants of Llapi were the Dardanians.
 The first settlements were built near the rivers.
 Economic branches were: hunting, animal husbandry, etc. During the Roman occupation, this area suffered a lot of damage, especially the fortified parts.
 An important center of this time was Vendenisi (now Gllamniku).